-- Transform the LSC into a dynamic live/work community while ensuring growth opportunities for research, medical, and bioscience interests. - Realign the Corridor Cities Transitway (CCT) through the LSC to provide three transit stations that will be the focal point of new development in the LSC Central, West, and Belward districts. - Concentrate density, building height, and civic green spaces at the CCT stations.
-Provide appropriate transitions to adjacent neighborhoods and to the historic Belward Farm. - Create a grid pattern of new streets that improve local circulation and connectivity among the LSC districts, promote alternatives to car use, and enhance access to the future transit stations. - Create the LSC Loop as the organizing element of the open space plan to connect districts and destinations, incorporate natural features, and provide opportunities for recreation and non-motorized transportation.
+- Transform the LSC into a dynamic live/work community while ensuring growth opportunities for research, medical, and bioscience interests. - Align the Corridor Cities Transitway (CCT) through the LSC and provide four transit stations that will be the focal point of new development in the LSC North, Central, West, and Belward districts. - Concentrate density, building height, and civic green spaces at the CCT stations.
+Provide appropriate transitions to adjacent neighborhoods and to the historic Belward Farm. - Create a grid pattern of new streets that improve local circulation and connectivity among the LSC districts, promote alternatives to car use, and enhance access to the future transit stations.